 About $100, and definitely one of the better humidifiers on the market for a few reasons.
 Though the tank is exceedingly small at about .25 gallons of water, it is super easy to refill and clean.
 It has a convenient little handle that you use to pull the tank out (about the size of a water bottle) and refill.
 Instead of having just low and high settings for fan speed, it also has humidity adjustment so you can set a desired humidity (we used 55%) and it will cycle on and off as needed.
 Or you can tell it to be on continuously.
 This humidifier uses a "wick" filter that you'll need to replace every few months, at the cost of about $7 each.
 Just like any other humidifier you'll need to clean the tank frequently.
 Drawbacks?
 Well, the water tank is really small so you're not getting a ton of moisture into the air overnight.
 It's also not super quiet like the ultrasonic options on the list.
 In fact, it was the noisiest one we tested.

-Cool versus Warm Mist Humidifiers for Baby: Both cool and warm mist humidifers add moisture to the air, but they do so differently.
+Cool versus warm mist humidifiers for babies: Doctors recommend cool mist humidifiers.
+There are two types of humidifiers - cool and warm mist.
+Both add moisture to the air, but warm mist humidifiers are more dangerous.
+Both cool and warm mist humidifers add moisture to the air, but they do so differently.
 Cool mist humidifiers force water to dissipate into your room without using heat.
 Warm mist will heat the water and then send it into the room in the form of steam.
 Though you might think that warm mist would be better because it will keep your baby warm and cozy at night, cool and warm mist are exactly as effective at each other for helping coughing and congestion (if you don't believe us, read about it at the Mayo Clinic).
 But warm mist humidifiers are dangerous for use in a baby's room: they can spill hot water, and burn your baby if they get too close to the steam.
 They are also more expensive than cool mist because they have the added heating element, and they are much noisier at night with the bubbling and hissing involved in heating the water.